MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 ---
-title: Security Hub in Power Platform Admin Center
+title: Use the Security Hub in Power Platform admin center
-description: Description goes here. ms.subservice: admin ms.component: pa-admin ms.topic: conceptual ms.date: 05/07/2024
+description: Security hub in Power Platform admin center offers a consolidated experience that brings together all the best practices and the wide set of security features available to run your organizational workloads in the safest way possible. ms.subservice: admin ms.component: pa-admin ms.topic: conceptual ms.date: 06/11/2024
-author: mihaelablendea
+author: jahnavisunil
-ms.author: mihaelab
+ms.author: jasunil
 ms.reviewer: sericks
 search.audienceType:
   - admin
 ---

- # Security Hub in Power Platform Admin Center
+ # Use the Security Hub in Power Platform admin center

- ## Overview
-**Security Hub in Power Platform Admin Center** offers a consolidated experience that brings together all the best practices and the wide set of security features available to run your organizational workloads in the safest way possible.
-Security hub offers
+Security hub in Power Platform admin center offers a consolidated experience that brings together all the best practices and the wide set of security features available to run your organizational workloads in the safest way possible.
+Security hub offers the the following advantages:

-- **Security posture management**: where admins can understand and improve their organization’s security policies specific to their needs.
+- **Security posture management**: Admins can understand and improve their organization’s security policies specific to their needs.
-- **Reactive governance through recommendations**: Helps identify and act on the topmost impactful recommendations to improve the posture
+- **Reactive governance through recommendations**: Admins can identify and act on the top-most, impactful recommendations to improve the posture.
-- **Proactive governance with security features**: utilizes the rich set of high values tools and security capabilities available to gain deep visibility, detect threats effectively, and proactively set policies in place to safeguard from vulnerabilities and risks.
+- **Proactive governance with security features**: Admins can use the rich set of tools and security capabilities available to gain deep visibility, detect threats, and proactively set policies in place to help safeguard the orgainization from vulnerabilities and risks.

- **Getting started**
+ ## Getting started**

  To use Security Hub on your tenant, you will have to first enable ‘Tenant Level Analytics’.
  Not enabling Tenant Level Analytics will cause no data to populate as shown below.